Unidata/netcdf-c/docs/nczarr.md

 The "almost" caveat is necessary because (1) whitespace may be added or lost during the sequence of operations, and (2) numeric precision may change.

+# Appendix H. Support for string types

+Zarr supports a string type, but it is restricted to fixed size strings.
+NCZarr also supports such strings, but there are some differences in order to interoperate with the netcdf-4/HDF5 variable length strings.

+The primary issue to be addressed is to provide a way for user to specify the maximum size of the fixed length strings.
+This is handled by providing the following new attributes:
+1. **_nczarr_default_maxstrlen** &mdash;
+This is an attribute of the root group.
+It specifies the default maximum string length for string types.
+If not specified, then it has the value of 64 characters.
+2. **_nczarr_maxstrlen** &mdash;
+This is a per-variable attribute.
+It specifies the maximum string length for the string type associated with the variable.
+If not specified, then it is assigned the value of **_nczarr_default_maxstrlen**.

+Note that when accessing a string through the netCDF API, the fixed length strings appear as variable length strings.
+This means that they are stored as pointers to the string (i.e. **char\***) and with a trailing nul character.
+One consequence is that if the user writes a variable length string through the netCDF API, and the length of that string is greater than the maximum string length for a variable, then the string is silently truncated.
+Another consequence is that the user must reclaim the string storage.

+Adding strings also requires some hacking to handle the existing netcdf-c NC_CHAR type, which does not exist in Zarr.
+The goal was to choose NumPY types for both the netcdf-c NC_STRING type and the netcdf-c NC_CHAR type such that if a pure zarr implementation reads them, it will still work.

+For writing variables and NCZarr attributes, the type mapping is as follows:
+* "|S1" for NC_CHAR.
+* ">S1" for NC_STRING && MAXSTRLEN==1
+* ">Sn" for NC_STRING && MAXSTRLEN==n

+Note that it is a bit of a hack to use endianness, but it should be ok since for string/char, the endianness has no meaning.

+So when reading data with a pure zarr implementaion the above types should always appear as strings, and the type that signals NC_CHAR (in NCZarr) would be handled by Zarr as a string of length 1.

 # Change Log {#nczarr_changelog}

 Note, this log was only started as of 8/11/2022 and is not intended to be a detailed chronology.
 Rather, it provides highlights that will be of interest to NCZarr users.
 In order to see exact changes, It is necessary to use the 'git diff' command.

+## 8/29/2022
+1. Zarr fixed-size string types are now supported.

 ## 8/11/2022
 1. The NCZarr specific keys have been converted to lower-case